Placing and routing quantum LDPC codes in multilayer superconducting hardware: Laying out many codes

 \textbf{Bivariate bicycle codes.} We observe that the \(\llbracket144,12,12\rrbracket\) gross and \(\llbracket288,12,18\rrbracket\) two-gross codes (shown in blue) are among the best performing BB codes (magenta).
 This high performance is likely owed to the fact that they achieve a high efficiency with a low number of total qubits, and, thus, a low number of total edges.

-We laid out all BB codes using a square grid layout (dark magenta) and the spring-layout algorithm (light magenta), as shown in Fig.~\ref{fig:complexity}, choosing whichever strategy gives the better hardware cost on a case-by-case basis.
+We laid out all BB codes using a square grid layout (dark magenta) and the spring-layout algorithm (light magenta), as shown in Fig.~\ref{fig:complexity}, choosing whichever strategy gives the better hardware complexity on a case-by-case basis.
 In App.~\ref{App:exploit_struct}, we find the spring layout to outperform the square layout for codes with a high aspect ratio.
 Codes for which this is the case are featured in Fig.~\ref{fig:complexity} as ``narrow" codes, with aspect ratios of around 8 and higher.
-Note that the best BB codes are still those where the square layout is cheaper.
+Note that the best BB codes are still those where the square layout has a lower hardware complexity.

-\textbf{Tile codes} seem to strictly outperform BB codes in hardware cost for the same logical efficiency.
+\textbf{Tile codes} seem to strictly outperform BB codes in hardware complexity for the same logical efficiency.
 Furthermore, we observe separate, flat bands forming.
 The code instances within each band are derived from the same underlying tile shape but tiled across an increasingly larger surface, leading to increasing logical efficiency.
-The flatness of these bands agrees with the intuition that the open boundaries and tileable nature of tile codes keep the hardware cost roughly constant regardless of size.
-On the other hand, BB codes have periodic boundaries, leading to couplers that increase with the size of the code, possibly explaining the higher slope in hardware cost among BB codes compared to tile codes.
+The flatness of these bands agrees with the intuition that the open boundaries and tileable nature of tile codes allow the hardware complexity to remain roughly constant regardless of size.
+On the other hand, BB codes have periodic boundaries, leading to couplers that increase with the size of the code, possibly explaining the higher slope in hardware complexity among BB codes compared to tile codes.

 Note that the different tile code bands correspond to different tile patterns, particularly different check weights.
-The weights, ranging from 6 to 10, seem to contribute directly to an increasing logical efficiency while incurring a constant offset in the hardware cost.
+The weights, ranging from 6 to 10, seem to contribute directly to an increasing logical efficiency while incurring a constant offset in the hardware complexity.
 A higher weight leads to increased tier congestion and the need for more tiers in total.
 However, from inspecting the layouts of even the weight-10 code, we see that coupler regularity is well preserved across all tiers.

 Generally, tile codes with high logical efficiency seem rare and are mostly obtained with high weights and qubit counts.
+Consequently, it would be interesting to apply weight-reduction techniques \cite{mcewen2023relaxing, shaw2025lowering, geher2025directional, zhou2025louvre,zhao2025simple} to tile codes, as well as physically demonstrate high-weight qubits.